eth-sri/psi/README.md

 Build with `docker build . -t psi`, then launch the container with `docker run -it psi`.

-You can eventually share files between your filesystem and the container using the `-v` option.
+You can share folders between your file system and the container using the `-v` option: `docker run -it psi -v host/path:container/path`.

 ### Other platforms